praveenkr122/Blogging-Web-App-Using-Spring-Boot-and-React-Js/README.md

-# 📝 Blogging App with Spring Boot and React.js
+# 📝 Blogging Web App with Spring Boot and React.js

 ## 📖 Overview
 This project is a simple Blogging Application built using Spring Boot for the backend and React.js for the frontend.